MarcusHSmith/marcusmth-nextjs/content/blog/reading.md

 🏃‍♂️ Outside the Box by Marc Levinson

 Into the Raging Sea by Rachel Slade

+Megayacht True Stories of Adventure, Drama, and Tragedy at Sea by Doug Hoogs

 [Running Against the Tide](https://www.amazon.com/gp/product/B07CMKSML3/ref=ppx_yo_dt_b_d_asin_title_351_o00?ie=UTF8&psc=1) by Captain Lee